FocalUNETR: A Focal Transformer for Boundary-aware Segmentation of CT Images: Introduction

 \section{Introduction}

-Prostate cancer is responsible for one of the leading cancer-caused deaths in adult males \cite{parikesit2016impact}.
-External beam radiation therapy (EBRT) is a most commonly used treatments for prostate cancer \cite{d1998biochemical} where precise prostate segmentation of CT images is a crucial step in the EBRT planning to maximize the delivery of radiation doses to tumor tissues while minimizing harm to the surrounding healthy tissues.
+Prostate cancer is a leading cause of cancer-related deaths in adult males, as reported in studies, such as \cite{parikesit2016impact}.
+A common treatment option for prostate cancer is external beam radiation therapy (EBRT) \cite{d1998biochemical}, where CT scanning is a cost-effective tool for the treatment planning process compared with the more expensive magnetic resonance imaging (MRI).
+As a result, precise prostate segmentation in CT images becomes a crucial step, as it helps to ensure that the radiation doses are delivered effectively to the tumor tissues while minimizing harm to the surrounding healthy tissues.

-While manual delineation is time and labor consuming and frequently plagued by significant inter-operator variation, several automated segmentation methods have been proposed to alleviate the clinician's burden.
-Fully convolutional networks (FCN), such as U-Net \cite{ronneberger2015u} and its variants \cite{milletari2016v,balagopal2018fully,isensee2021nnu,li2022uncertainty} have been successfully applied to medical image segmentation tasks.
-However, the limitation of convolution operation in capturing the long-range relation across global context information still exists \cite{chen2021transunet,lin2022ds,he2022transformers}, resulting in a subpar performance.
-On the other hand, accurate prostate segmentation of CT images remains challenging due to the unclear prostate boundary caused by the low contrast of CT images and the large variance of shapes and sizes across different individuals \cite{wang2020boundary,he2021hf}.